 The Council reserves the right from time to time to make alterations or additions to the foregoing Rules and Regulations consistent with the Burial Acts.
 The Regulations of Her Majesty’s Secretary of State, under the Burial Acts, and applicable to the Cemetery must be considered as incorporated herewith.

-Further information may be obtained at the Town Clerk’s Office situated at New Road, North Walsham.
+Further information may be obtained at the Town Clerk’s Office situated at Kings Arms Street, North Walsham.